v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 ## [PC  Updates](https://)

-- Make sure that you have the latest version of Microsoft visual studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- ⛔ Make sure that you have the latest version of Microsoft visual studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-- Make sure that you have the latest Desktop Runtime >[HERE](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.3-windows-x64-installer)
+- ⛔ Make sure that you have the latest Desktop Runtime >[HERE](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.3-windows-x64-installer)
-- Make sure that you have the latest Graphics driver update.
+- ⛔ Make sure that you have the latest Graphics driver update.

 ***

 ## [Cyberpunk2077](https://)

-1. Start with a fresh install of**Cyberpunk 2077**.
+1. Start with a fresh install of **Cyberpunk 2077**.
-2. Make sure the game is installed on an SSD.
+2. ⛔ Make sure the game is installed on an SSD.
 3. You need to create a mod folder go to the following location (Locations below) and create a folder named mod.
 When done should look as follows.

 ```